fluxtah/ask/README.md

 - `/run-step-list` - Lists steps of all runs within the current thread.
 - `/http-log` - Displays the last 10 HTTP requests.
 - `/set-key <api-key>` - Sets the OpenAI API key.

+### Installing Assistant Plugins
+Assistant plugins can be installed using the `/assistant-install <assistant-id>` command.
+For example, to install the coder assistant, use `/assistant-install coder`.

+### Assistant Threads
+Assistant threads are used to manage interactions with assistants.
+Users can create new threads, list existing threads, and switch between them using the `/thread-new`, `/thread-list`, and `/thread-which` commands, respectively.

+Generally if you want to start a new conversation with an assistant, you should create a new thread (using `/thread-new`).
+This allows you to keep track of multiple conversations at once.

 ### `@` Assistant Commands
 With assistant plugins installed, users can interact with them using the `@` symbol.